-The reduction of airborne contaminants in medical laboratories is important.
-Viruses, bacteria, particulates and other contaminants can compromise test results and can put the health and safety of patients and staff at risk.
+The reduction of airborne contaminants is a vital ingredient for environmental control in medical laboratories.
 While contaminants on surfaces can be reduced with surface cleaning and disinfection procedures, the air in a medical laboratory benefits from medical-grade air filtration of a wide variety of airborne pathogens and contaminants.

 Important factors in air filtration for laboratories